 1. You want confidence

-- You want confidence in the companies with whom you place your money.
+- You want confidence in the companies with whom you place your business and your money.

 - You want to know that your adviser is accountable